DIKU-EDU/uldp16/material/unix-like-data-processing.md

 browser string `-` (dash) to the log.
 Find the IP addresses of those visitors that do not supply a browser string.

+4. Complete the first 14 lessons on http://regexone.com/.
+The tool is very permissive, and there are multiple answers which will be deemed "correct".
+For every lesson, try to come up with as many ways as possible to get the tool mark your answer as "correct".

 ## `sed`

 `sed` is a tool for transforming streams of data.
 Transformation can take place